Mike Leach (American football coach): 2012 season

 Leach's first season in Pullman was a controversial one.
 Washington State was 3–9 overall and 1–8 in Pac-12 play; the lone wins were against FCS Eastern Washington, UNLV, and an upset of rival Washington in the Apple Cup in Pullman.
 On November 10, more allegations of player abuse erupted when star wide receiver Marquess Wilson quit the team citing "physical, emotional and verbal abuse" by the coaching staff.
 Immediately after the allegations were made, university president Elson Floyd issued a statement indicating that he had requested investigations into the alleged incident(s) from both the WSU Athletic Department and the Pac-12 Conference.
 The investigations determined that the claims made against Leach were without merit, and Wilson later recanted the allegations.
-Leach received a 2-year contract extension on November 18, 2013, after leading the Washington State Cougars to their best record since 2006.

 2013 season

 Leach led WSU to a 6–6 regular season in 2013 that had them bowl eligible for the first time in a decade.
 They were led on offense by Connor Halliday, who set school and conference records for passing.
 The Cougars defeated USC, California, Arizona, and Utah for a 4–5 conference record.
 Invited to the New Mexico Bowl in Albuquerque, WSU led most of the game, but lost 48–45 to the Colorado State Rams.
 Down by sixteen points with under three minutes to play, the Rams mounted an all-time great comeback, winning with a field goal as time expired in regulation.
-The Cougars led the nation in passing offense and total offense and Leach was awarded a pay raise for the Cougars' 2013 performance.
+The Cougars led the nation in passing offense and total offense.
+Leach received a 2-year contract extension on November 18, 2013, after leading the Washington State Cougars to their best record since 2006.

 2014 season

 The 2014 season saw the Cougars regress to a 3–9 record.
-The Cougars defeated Portland State 59–21, Utah 28–27, and Oregon State 39–32.
+The Cougars defeated Portland State 59–21, Utah 28–27, and Oregon State 39–32..